rosemondepower/heartworm_genome/02_code/hw_wgs_workbook.md

 vcf.pca.scores <- as.data.frame(vcf.pca$scores)

-vcf.pca.scores$country <- metadata$country
+vcf.pca.scores$city <- metadata$city

 # We will also determine the variance each PC contributes the data, which will help us understand potential drivers of patterns in our dataset.
-Lets plot the eigenvectors to try an understand this a bit more.
+# Lets plot the eigenvectors to try and understand this a bit more.

 barplot(100 * vcf.pca$eig / sum(vcf.pca$eig), col="green")
 title(ylab = "Percent of variance explained")